Tone Zone User Manual

 - •Plugin Name — Top left.
 Click the Orra Audio logo (bottom right) to access license info and social links.

-- •A / B Buttons — Store and recall two different settings for quick comparison.
+- •A / B / C / D Buttons + STORE — Store and recall up to four different settings for quick comparison.
+Click STORE to save the current state to the active slot.

 - •LEARN Button — Click to open a file chooser and analyze a reference track.
 Generates a custom target curve.

-- •SAVED Button — Browse and load previously saved reference curves.
+- •LIBRARY Button — Browse and load previously saved reference curves from your curve library.

 Spectrum Display